The-Nice-One/the-nice-one.github.io/gallery.md

 \pixelImage{https://raw.githubusercontent.com/The-Nice-One/GalleryArt/refs/heads/main/avatar/midnight.png}

-Created November 9th, 2022, this image became my longest lasting avatar on Github.
+Created November 9th, 2022, this image became my avatar on Github.
 It pictures a tree posistioned to the right, on a midnight sky.

 \header{Sunset}{sunset}